handpoint/handpoint.github.io/specs/cloudsdk.md

 				<li>Super easy merchant setup</li>
 				<li>Beautiful, intuitive user interface</li>
 				<li>Tokenization with sale and Tokenize only</li>
+				<li>Real time data on the transaction status and all transaction results</li>
 				<li>PAX terminals certified with Paysafe for use in the US and Canada, with rich omni-commerce capabilities.*</li>
 			</div>
 		</div>